Martian01/mrhttpd/Readme.md

 The other stunning fact proven by these figures is the significant impact of the BFS CPU scheduler and other optimizations inherent in the CK patch, leading to almost twice the throughput compared to the vanilla kernel (using the CFQ scheduler).
 This is even more surprising as the design goal of the CK patch is desktop interactivity rather than server throughput.

-It is noticable that a fully threaded design like mrhttpd benefits particularly well from the CK patch, whereas the event-driven design of Lighttpd often seems to perform slightly better under the vanilla kernel.
+It is noticeable that a fully threaded design like mrhttpd benefits particularly well from the CK patch, whereas the event-driven design of Lighttpd often seems to perform slightly better under the vanilla kernel.

 ## Docker